asacowis/rocur/curator-admin/manage_tweetdeck.md

 - Monday 8am: Once the scheduled tweet is posted on Monday at 8am EST, pin the tweet at the top of the @WomenInStats account.

+### End of the week

+- Sunday PM: Send a thank you note to the RoCur

 ## More details on some tasks

 ### Making the iconograph

 Create a iconograph using [these google slides](https://docs.google.com/presentation/d/12ogw03hgp42QKHSW3zLt-xE567uZM54vDCauuxhVnuQ/edit?usp=sharing).
-Fill in the details using the [responses from the initial interest form]().
+Fill in the details using the [responses](https://docs.google.com/spreadsheets/d/11HUV3BQ3uLykiFEKRH6LbbdCPZbxOWuo7VGJA42J0HY/edit?usp=sharing) from the [initial interest form](https://docs.google.com/forms/d/1FUgoURqZADAp7V5ir6Gx1DVxoJ1Ywe9i60ZuuJ1bUII/edit?usp=sharing).

 ### Email/message to send RoCur